Paul Desmond Marsh-Collis 772100

-Des, who died several years ago, had kept not only a wonderful album of photographs, but a copy of a history of 211 Squadron’s operations from 1943 to December 1945.
+Des Marsh-Collis, born in Nairobi in 1925, joined the RAF in India at some date after November 1939.
+He kept not only a wonderful photograph album of his war service in India and Thailand, but a copy of a history of 211 Squadron’s operations from 1943 to December 1945.

 The war-time album of Des Marsh-Collis

 Pictures compiled by Aidan from Des’ war-time photo album.
 There are some much larger versions of these, for example, the footy teams with personnel names.
-Space limits make it impractical to link them here.
-Aidan has placed the whole set on his own personal website, which he has very kindly agreed to having listed here: see the Sites and Links page.
+Although it is impractical to show them here, Aidan placed the whole set on his own personal website which he very kindly agreed to having listed here.

 Wilfred, Bob & Charles outside the canteen, Ambala '43 (Marsh-Collis collection)